 Typically, for convenience, organisations used to replace desktop computers and laptops in conjunction with an operating system upgrade, wrapping everything together as part of one IT refresh project, with one large capital expense budget.

-With the Evergreen process, however, organisations are more likely to wait until hardware actually needs to be replaced, extending the useable life of computers and improving the return on investment in laptops and PCs.
+With the Evergreen process, however, organisations are more likely to wait until hardware needs to be replaced, extending the useable full lifecycle of computers hardware and improving the return on investment in laptops and PCs.

 If you have just migrated from Windows 7 to Windows 10 or are planning this migration right now, you will already know how much time and effort goes into a traditional operating system upgrade.